 full name(s) and student number of the applicant;

-he position(s) the applicant is applying for as well as completed answers to the questions on the application form. hat the candidate has participated in Silene in the previous year
+the position(s) the applicant is applying for as well as completed answers to the questions on the application form.

+What the candidate has participated in Silene in the previous year

 Furthermore the applicants binds themselves to the positions indicated on their application forms.
 This means that once an applicant is successfully elected to the position of House Committee member, she may not run for the position of Primaria or Vice-Primaria if this was not indicated on her application form.